COVID-19 vaccines in Australia

 The Australian Government considers ATAGI’s advice when it makes policy decisions about vaccines.

 How the vaccines work

-These vaccines will protect you from getting severely ill or dying if you get COVID-19.
+These vaccines help prevent people from getting severely ill or dying, from COVID-19.

 The vaccines help the body to:

 - recognise these spike proteins as a threat

 - fight the coronavirus that has these proteins.

 The ATAGI recommended doses and vaccines outlines which vaccines and doses are recommended for each age and population group.